rilopez/rilopez.com/content/books/make-it-stick.md

 ## Avoid Illusions of knowing
 On thinking fast and slow Daniel Kahneman indicates that  our mind has two modes of thinking : sytem 1 (Automatic and fast) & system 2 (rational and slow).
-Our system 1 can be easily hickyacked , and giving us a false sense of knowing something, thats why we need to put consicius effort (system 2) in validating our knowlage.
-It is common that people with less knowladge  overestimates it is own habilities.
+Our system 1 can be easily hickyacked , and giving us a false sense of knowing something, that's why we need to put conscious effort (system 2) in validating our knowledge.
+It is common that people with less knowledge  overestimates it is own abilities.
 This problem was document in several studies, specially the Dunning-Kruger effect where people belive that they are smarte and more capable than they really are.

 Regarding tools or habits for calibrating our judgment it mentions: